Farmers Markets of Minneapolis

 Farmers Markets of Minneapolis Collaborative

-There are nearly 30 farmers markets and mini-markets operating in Minneapolis in 2017.
-Representatives of the markets have been having conversations over the past few years toward more structured collaboration including shared metrics collection, marketing, technical assistance and other collaborative opportunities to build a more connected and effective market system, in partnership with the City of Minneapolis, University of Minnesota, Homegrown Minneapolis Food Council, Minnesota Department of Agriculture and other market champions.
-The collaborative welcomes and encourages all markets to participate and appreciates facilitation partnership from Terra Soma Consulting in development of the strategic plan.
+There are nearly 30 farmers markets and mini-markets operating in Minneapolis.
+The Farmers Markets of Minneapolis collaborative officially formed in early 2017.
+Current activities include collaborative metrics collection, marketing, technical assistance and other collaborative opportunities to build a more connected, accessible and effective market system, in partnership with the City of Minneapolis, University of Minnesota, Homegrown Minneapolis Food Council, Minnesota Department of Agriculture and other market champions.
+The collaborative welcomes and encourages all markets to participate.

-A leadership team is supporting these pursuits, comprised of five market managers, the Homegrown Minneapolis/Local Food Policy Coordinator Tamara Downs Schwei, and University of Minnesota Applied Economics faculty Hikaru Peterson and researcher Joe Nowak.
-Market Managers in the leadership team include: Martha Archer (Mill City Farmers Market), Alex Cortes (Neighborhood Roots Markets -- Fulton, Kingfield & Nokomis), Miguel Goebel (Midtown Farmers Market), Pat Nelson (Minneapolis Lyndale and Government Center Plaza Markets) and DeVon Nolen (West Broadway Farmers Market).
-Contact Tamara Downs Schwei for more information.
+A planning team is coordinating the collaborative efforts, comprised of five market managers, the Homegrown Minneapolis/Local Food Policy Coordinator Tamara Downs Schwei, and University of Minnesota Applied Economics faculty Hikaru Peterson and researcher Joe Nowak.
+Market Managers in the leadership team include: Martha Archer (Mill City Farmers Market), Elizabeth Day (Four Sisters Farmers Market), Emily Lund (Neighborhood Roots Markets -- Fulton, Kingfield & Nokomis), Jenna Yeakle (Midtown Farmers Market), Pat Nelson (Minneapolis Lyndale and Government Center Plaza Markets) and DeVon Nolen (West Broadway Farmers Market).
+Additional partners current include Kristen Klingler (Minneapolis Health Department), Nicolina Moua (Minneapolis Food Policy Aide), Mai Yang (Minneapolis Health Department), Kathy Zeman (MFMA), Helene Murray (MISA), Beth Dooley, David Nicholson and many others.

 Resources for starting and maintaining a farmers market or mini market in Minneapolis